 Add text boxes next to each section to highlight a shortlist of red flags and brief explanations of why they were flagged

 And there you have it!
 Showing how your agency handles PPC reporting for clients also builds their trust in your capacity to drive success over the long term.
-AgencyAnalytics gives your team all the tools it needs to successfully pitch your agency’s PPC capabilities to potential clients and close more deals.
+AgencyAnalytics gives your team all the tools it needs to successfully pitch your agency’s PPC capabilities to potential clients and close more deals, including a SEM reporting tool that combines PPC and SEO data together.

 The platform is super simple to use, and their people make it even easier.
 I highly recommend it.
 It has really helped me streamline reporting, and build custom proposals.